 Rachel began to cry again and Richard held her against his chest, stroking her hair.
 He could hardly bear the crushing sense of guilt.
 This is all my fault!
 How could I have been so stupid?
 It’s one thing to put my life on the line.
 To get someone else shot…or…or killed is unacceptable.
-Lord, please don’t let that man die!
+Oh God, please don’t let that man die!

 If he lives, I promise to make it up to him somehow.
 I should stop sniffing around that woman.
 Better for me to go home and stop making trouble…but I can’t just walk away.
-Ma needs my help.
+Mother needs my help.
 I can’t leave her high and dry.

 I’ve got to be smart and keep my wits about me from here on out.
 I guess I just never realized how dangerous these people are.
 The question is, what are they up to that is so serious that they are willing to kill in order to keep it a secret?